 However, too much caffeine could overstimulate the stomach, small intestine, and colon, leading to gas problems, diarrhea, loose stools, heartburn, and nausea.

-Avoiding side effects like jitters, anxiety, and nervousness requires following some tips for safe caffeine consumption.
+Avoiding side effects like jitters, clammy hands and nervousness requires following some tips for safe caffeine consumption.
 Here are the most important things:

-Although the general recommendation states that people shouldn’t consume more than 400 mg per day, some people are more sensitive to caffeine than others.
+Although the general recommendation states that people shouldn’t consume more than 400mg per day, some people are more sensitive to caffeine than others.
 As a result, they may experience side effects at lower doses.
-That’s why it is vital to understand your limits and cut back on caffeinated beverages and foods if you experience side effects.
+That’s why it is vital to understand your limits and cut back on caffeinated beverages and foods if you experience negative effects.

 People should be aware of the amount of caffeine coming from different sources.
 That includes coffee, tea, sodas, energy drinks, chocolate, medications, caffeine supplements, and other foods and products.
 Reading the labels could help you understand how much caffeine you consume each day.
 If the number is too high, consider cutting back.

-Caffeine can interfere with sleep, making people feel even more tired the next day.
+Caffeine can interfere with your circadian rhythm, making people feel even more tired the next day.
 As a result, they may seek more caffeine, which puts them in an endless cycle of poor sleep and exhaustion.
 If you want to avoid this, try not to consume caffeine too close to bedtime.

-Quitting caffeine cold turkey can result in withdrawal symptoms like anxiety, nervousness, and headaches.
+Quitting caffeine cold turkey can result in withdrawal symptoms like overwhelming awareness, distress, nausea, and headaches.
 The best way to prevent these side effects is to lower caffeine intake gradually.
 People usually do that by choosing decaf options for coffee and avoiding sodas, foods, and other beverages containing caffeine.

 While you’re at it, find some alternatives to coffee and caffeine that will do more than speed you up for a bit and leave you crashing.
 Nature’s got some other things to offer:

 Another not-so-great thing about caffeine is that people who drink it daily build tolerance.
-As a result, they have to go for a higher dose to achieve the same wakefulness and focus-boosting effects, which increases the chances of side effects.
+As a result, they have to go for a higher dose to achieve the same wakefulness and focus-boosting effects, which increases the chances of experiencing adverse feelings.
 Unfortunately, that’s not sustainable in the long run.

 So, if you want to detox from coffee and find healthy caffeine alternatives, you have several choices.
 First, you can try to improve your diet, become more active, and implement healthy sleep habits.
-However, these things take time, so if you need something with more immediate results, you can try MTE.
+However, these things take time, so if you need something with more immediate support that also supports your long-term journey, try MTE.